Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Experiments

 \textbf{YouTube-Objects.} In Table~\ref{Table:YTOBJ}, performance of the state-of-the-art methods on the YouTube-Objects dataset is quantitatively compared.
 For the YouTube-Objects dataset, the model performance is evaluated using class accuracy, which denotes the mean score of the sequences in each class, and overall accuracy, which denotes the mean score of all sequences in the entire dataset.
-TMO achieves the best accuracy for 4 classes of total 10 classes and the highest overall accuracy of 71.3\% $\mathcal{J}$ score.
+TMO achieves the highest overall accuracy of 71.5\% $\mathcal{J}$ score.
 The performance on the YouTube-Objects dataset demonstrates the effectiveness of our approach for challenging scenarios.